ejmiranda/samples/android-logo/README.md

 Name: Android Logo

 Description:
-- From TheCodePlayer tutorial: CSS3 Android Logo.
+- From The Code Player's [Tutorial](http://thecodeplayer.com/walkthrough/css3-android-logo).
-- Use div's and CSS to create an animated logo.
+- Use `<div>` and CSS to create an animated logo.